 The chemical composition of the nanotubes was determined by elemental analysis using Hereaus CHN analyzer after the removal of alumina template.
 The scanning electron micrographs were obtained using JEOL JSM-840 model, working at 15 keV.
 The nanotubes were sonicated in acetone for 20 min and then were dropped on the cleaned Si substrates.
+The AFM imaging was performed in air using the Nanoscope IIIA atomic force microscope (Digital Instruments, St. Barbara, CA) operated in contact mode.
 For transmission electron microscopic studies, the nanotubes dispersed in ethanol were placed on the copper grid and the images were obtained using Phillips 420 model, operating at 120 keV.